/* 638276-1551726156-au */

 CLICK TO SEE BEHIND CLOSED DOORS

-Kids don’t connect with ‘facts’; they tune out abstractions.
+Kids don’t connect with abstract ‘facts’; they tune out abstractions.

 Even travel doesn’t take them behind closed doors.